NebulousLabs/merkletree/README.md

 many untrusted peers; Merkle proofs allow the downloader to verify that each piece is part of the full file.

+When sha256 is used as the hashing algorithm, this merkle tree will match the merkle tree outlined in RFC 6962, 'Certificate Transparency'.

 Usage
 -----